Jubatian/rrpge-spec/specs/userlib/dlist.rst

 - Param2: Height in lines
 - Param3: Y position to start at (signed 2's complement, can be off-display)

-Wrapper for us_dlist_addbg using the current Display List Definition & Process flags register contents.
+Wrapper for us_dlist_addbg using the current Display List Definition register contents.

 PRAM pointers 2 and 3 are used and not preserved.